 Accessing Voice Memos Through Finder

 Once you locate the folder, you will see that each voice memo is stored as an .m4a file.
-The filenames may appear as long alphanumeric strings instead of readable names.
-These unique identifiers are assigned by macOS and do not reflect the original memo names as they appear in the app.
+The filenames may appear as long strings instead of readable names. macOS assigns these unique identifiers and dose not reflect the original memo names.

 Making the Folder Visible